Belgrade Beer Fest

 The Minimum Viable Product

-My MVP is a micro-website that will help Belgrade Beer Fest attendees to:
+My MVP is a micro-website designed to assist attendees of the Belgrade Beer Fest by providing the following features:

-• Get passes purchased before the event and used to get free beer via QR code on the phone.
+• Purchase passes in advance and use them to get free beer via QR code on your phone.

-• Follow concert and schedule via interactive lineup page
+• Stay updated on the concerts and the festival schedule throughh the interactive lineup page

-• Navigate themself on the site using map integrated into App, with marked stages
+• Navigate the attendee with the map integrated into the App, with marked stages

 Value Proposition Statement

-Beer Fest Belgrade Microsite will help attendees avoid endless lines with Different types of passes (tickets) so that they can enjoy good music right on time, beer, and make the most of their time.
-This exceptional experience will make them happy and satisfied.
+The Beer Fest Belgrade Microsite will help attendees avoid long lines by offering different types of passes (tickets), allowing them to enjoy great music on time and make the most of their experience with beer.
+This exceptional service aims to enhance their overall happiness and satisfaction.

 Microsite’s key features: